rschristopher/ischristtrue.com/src/truth.md

  and functions
  that transcend the limits
  of a mechanistic worldview.
-Those trapped in a
- mechanistic worldview are blind to the everpresent spirits in front of their own face, pretending with absurd pride that humans are the originators
+Those trapped in a modern reductionist worldview are blind to the everpresent spirits in front of their own face, pretending with absurd pride that humans are the originators